 Android devices have become an integral part of business operations, dominating the mobile OS world with a market share of around 71%¹.
 From communication to productivity apps, companies rely on Android OS devices to streamline processes and enhance employee efficiency.

-What is Android Device Management?
+What is Android Device Management (Android MDM)?

 Android device management encompasses a range of solutions designed to manage and control Android devices within an organization.
 It involves configuring, monitoring, securing, and supporting these devices from a centralized platform, typically an enterprise mobility management (EMM) or an MDM platform.